Hello Friends,

 There were so many interesting site that I am really looking forward to using this site in the future.
 I feel it can make a big difference in my lesson planning.
 The next teacher I found was very unique and I was not sure how you would do this in kindergarten but I read on.
 She does "Student Led Conferences".
 She of course invited the student with the parent and she set up centers where the students played the teacher and the parents were the students.
 In station one the students were able to exhibit their reading skills to their parents by doing games that incorporated reading.
 Station two the students worked in showing their math skills.
 They did an easy math problem in their journals.
 This gave the parents an opportunity to see what they do every day.
 The third station was to mean a little difficult but I can see doing this assignment as a whole class and getting it ready for the conference.

-They looked through their Data Notebooks with their parents and talked about their learning goals & wrote about what they felt they needed to accomplish In order to be ready for 1st grade.
+they needed to accomplish In order to be ready for 1st grade.
 Their answers were great.
-Here are some of the examples they had:
+Here are some of the examples they had:"I need to behave better."

 "I need to learn to tie my own shoes."